SundongCandy/CapitalAccountSystem/README.md

 # CapitalAccountSystem
-A Web Capital Account System
+A Web Capital Account System.

+The Program of Software Engineer.